edvin/pillar/docs/concepts/aggregate-sessions.md

 ### Notes on creation & snapshots

-- Creating new aggregates is straightforward: construct your aggregate (or call a named constructor), perform behavior, then `commit()`.
-The repository will append recorded events and snapshot if the policy says so.
+- **Creating new aggregates**: instantiate your aggregate (or use a named constructor), call domain methods to record events, then `commit()`.
+The session detects new aggregates automatically—no need to register them manually.
 - Snapshotting is automatic and policy‑driven.
 See [Snapshotting](/concepts/snapshotting).

 ---